 Founded in 2014, we have significantly grown our business and have generated attractive returns.
 We have organically increased gross written premiums from \$16.6 million for the year ended December 31, 2014, our first year of operations, to \$354.4 million for the year ended December 31, 2020, a compound annual growth rate ("CAGR") of approximately 66%.
-For the three months ended March 31, 2021, we experienced average monthly premium retention rates above 90% for our Residential Earthquake, Commercial Earthquake, and Hawaii Hurricane lines and approximately 90% overall across all continuing lines of business, providing strong visibility into future revenue.
+For the six months ended June 30, 2021, we experienced average monthly premium retention rates above 90% for our Hawaii Hurricane line and approximately 86% overall across all continuing lines of business, providing strong visibility into future revenue.

 In February 2014, PSIC was awarded an "A-" rating from A.M.
 Best Company ("A.M.
 Best"), a leading rating agency for the insurance industry.
 An "A-" rating is categorized by A.M.
 Best as an excellent rating and indicates a stable outlook.
-In April 2020, A.M.
-Best affirmed the "A-" rating for PSIC and affirmed our "A-" group rating for Palomar Holdings, Inc. ("PHI").
 In July 2020, PESIC was also awarded an "A-" rating by A.M.
 Best.
+In May 2021, A.M.
+Best affirmed the "A-"rating of PSIC and PESIC.
 These ratings reflect A.M.
-Best's opinion of our financial strength, operating performance, and ability to meet obligations to policyholders and are not an evaluation directed towards the protection of investors.
+Best's opinion of our subsidiaries' financial strength, operating performance, and ability to meet obligations to policyholders and are not an evaluation directed towards the protection of investors